-Type of survey (and means of deployment) Technology Measurement/ quantification method Accuracy of quantification Advantages and disadvantages Sectors where the method is used Survey by aircraft Mass-balance by flight path upwind and downwind Direct Medium (can be high if a single plant is enclosed by the flight path) Advantage: peer- reviewed approach Disadvantage: Expensive; requires favorable atmospheric conditions; few providers All sectors, though less in distribution Passive light absorption Indirect.
+Type of survey (and means of deployment) Technology Measurement/ quantification method Accuracy of quantification Advantages and Disadvantages Sectors where the method is used Survey by drone or UAV (unmanned aerial vehicle, an aircraft piloted by remote control or onboard computers) (There are many UAV detection technologies, but few of them produce a rate quantification, so are not included in this table.)
+Mass-balance model (upwind and downwind measurements using a flight path that encloses the source) Direct Low Advantage: Inexpensive compared with larger-scale top-down methods Disadvantage: few providers; requires favorable atmospheric conditions Upstream and midstream Survey by aircraft Mass-balance by flight path upwind and downwind Direct Medium (can be high if a single plant is enclosed by the flight path) Advantage: peer-reviewed approach Disadvantage: Expensive; requires favorable atmospheric conditions; few providers All sectors, though less in distribution Passive light absorption Indirect.
 Plume pixel modelling is used Low Advantage: Several providers Disadvantage: Poor minimum detection limit; high uncertainty All sectors Active light absorption Indirect.
 Plume pixel modelling is used Medium Advantage: Demonstrated technology Disadvantage: Few providers All sectors

-Type of survey (and means of deployment) Technology Measurement/ quantification method Accuracy of quantification Advantages and disadvantages Sectors where the method is used Survey by satellite (Other satellites that can detect methane are planned Spectrometry TROPOMI (The TROPOspheric Monitoring Instrument) Indirect.
-Plume pixel modelling is used Medium Disadvantage: Requires significant processing of satellite information to estimate emissions All sectors for launch) Spectrometry Methane Sat to be launched in 2022 (This an emerging technology for all sectors) Indirect.
+Type of survey (and means of deployment) Technology Measurement/ quantification method Accuracy of quantification Advantages and Disadvantages Sectors where the method is used Spectrometry TROPOMI (The TROPOspheric Monitoring Instrument) Indirect.
+Extensive processing is required Medium Disadvantage: Requires significant processing of satellite information to estimate emissions All sectors Survey by satellite Spectrometry Methane Sat to be launched in 2024 (This an emerging technology for all sectors) Indirect.
 Extensive processing is required Unknown Advantage: Free, frequent and public facing (for Methane Sat) Disadvantage: Not yet launched; requires significant processing of satellite information to estimate emissions.
-Expected delay for rate data All sectors Spectrometry (WAF-P (Wide- Angle Fabry-Perot) GHG Sat (This an emerging technology for all sectors) (Other satellites that can detect methane are planned for launch such as other GHG Sat series, as well as GOSAT-3, GeoCarb, MERLIN, EarthCARE, CarbonSat, GEO- CAPE and the Metero series) Indirect.
+Expected delay for rate data All sectors (Other satellites that can detect methane are planned for launch.)
+Spectrometry (WAF-P (Wide-Angle Fabry- Perot) GHG Sat (This an emerging technology for all sectors) (Other satellites that can detect methane are planned for launch such as other GHG Sat series, as well as GOSAT-3, GeoCarb, MERLIN, EarthCARE, CarbonSat, GEO-CAPE and the Metero series) Indirect.
 May be added after analysis Unknown Advantage: Available Disadvantage: Service for hire; limited microsatellites currently in orbit; high MDL All sectors